-In todays digital landscape, organizations face an array of unexpected disruptionsfrom cyberattacks and supply chain breakdowns to natural catastrophes and reputational crises.
+In today’s digital landscape, organizations face an array of unexpected disruptions from cyberattacks and supply chain breakdowns to natural catastrophes and reputational crises.
 Establishing a robust crisis management framework empowers teams to act swiftly, coordinate effectively, and mitigate damage before chaos escalates.
-This year (2026), as enterprises and public agencies contend with heightened interconnected risks, having a well-defined structure for prevention, response, and recovery is not optionalits essential.
+As enterprises and public agencies contend with heightened interconnected risks, having a well-defined structure for prevention, response, and recovery is not optional it s essential.
 A comprehensive crisis management framework ensures that decision makers have clear roles, reliable communication channels, and actionable playbooks to keep stakeholders safe, maintain business continuity, and protect brand integrity.

 Understanding Crisis Management